GatsbyCentral/gatsby-starter-wordpress/README.md

     gatsby new NAME https://github.com/GatsbyCentral/gatsby-starter-wordpress

 * Edit `gatsby-config.js`, change `baseUrl`
-  - Make sure you have at least 1 post and 1 page on your WordPress site
+  - Make sure you have at least 1 post and 1 page on your WordPress site.
-  - Make sure at least 1 post has at least 1 tag
+  - Make sure at least 1 post has at least 1 tag.
-* Ensure the permalink structure in your WordPress installation is set to `Post Name` instead of the deafult `Plain`, or else the `gatsby-source-wordpress` plugin won't be able to communicate with WordPress
+* Ensure the permalink structure in your WordPress installation is set to `Post Name` instead of the deafult `Plain`, or else the `gatsby-source-wordpress` plugin won't be able to communicate with WordPress.
 * Rejoice
-  - For more information on the source plugin, check out the [gatsby-source-wordpress](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-wordpress) repository page
+  - For more information on the source plugin, check out this [gatsby-source-wordpress](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-source-wordpress) repository page
   - File any [issues here](https://github.com/GatsbyCentral/gatsby-starter-wordpress/issues)

 ### Known Limitations